taxilian/node-k8s-lifecycle/README.md

 npm install k8s-lifecycle
 ```

-Note: This library requires Express as a peer dependency (version 3.0.0 or higher).
+Note: Express is an optional peer dependency.
+The library will auto-detect and use Express if available, but you can also use it with Fastify or other frameworks.

 ## Why Use This Library?